Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     bio: >-
       Ashana holds an MBA from IIM Kozhikode and a Bachelor’s degree in Electrical Engineering from Sardar Patel College of Engineering, Mumbai.
-      Before joining Samagra, she was working as an Area Sales Manager for the personal products division at Hindustan Unilever Limited.
+      Before joining Samagra, she was working as an area sales manager for the personal products division at Hindustan Unilever Limited.